ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 * `config.backup.s3.storageClass`: By default, the "STANDARD" storage class is used.
 Other supported values include "STANDARD_IA" for Infrequent Access and "REDUCED_REDUNDANCY" for Reduced Redundancy.
-* `config.backup.s3.sse`: To enable S3 server-side encryption, set to the algorithm to use when storing the objects in S3 (i.e., AES256, aws:kms).
-* `config.backup.s3.sseKmsId`: If using S3 server-side encryption with aws:kms, the KMS Key ID to use for object encryption.
-* `config.backup.s3.cseKmsId`: To configure AWS KMS key for client side encryption and decryption.
- By default, no encryption is used. (region or cseKmsRegion required to be set when using AWS KMS key client side encryption).
-* `config.backup.s3.cseKmsRegion`: To configure AWS KMS key region for client side encryption and decryption (i.e., eu-west-1).

 ##### Google Cloud Storage